SoGar-code/CorpusBOX/README.md

 # Contributing to this project

-Feel free to contribute to this project, by creating a pull request merging on the main branch.
+Feel free to contribute to this project, by creating a pull request to merge on the main branch!